vollh4rD/vollh4rD.github.io/README.md

-This is a blog of Samrudh Yash ( vollhard )
+This is a blog of Samrudh ( vollhard )